mraad/spark-csv-es/README.md

 What is actually returned by Elasticsearch is the hexagon _index_ in the form of a row and column.
 The conversion from row/column to an array of coordinates that make up the polygon shape is done on the client side at runtime.
 Retuning indexes massively reduces the network payload and makes the server do less work because the polygon coordinates generation is offloaded to the client.
-This is _cooperative processing_ between the client and the server, a term I used to use 18 years ago on SDE when I was a specialist on it !
+This is _cooperative processing_ between the client and the server, a term I used to use 20 years ago on [SDE](http://www.esri.com/software/arcgis/arcsde) when I was a specialist on it !

 #### TODO